I was having a conversation with a friend last week about lifting heavy objects. A favorite topic of mine, if you hadn’t noticed.

 Your lower back pain may be because the muscles mentioned above are not able to work together efficiently enough, so the lumbar spine takes throws its hand in the mix, too.

 In The Back Mechanic written by Dr. Stuart McGill.
+Dr. Stuart McGill is a

 The exercises Dr. McGill has found to increase the stability of the core without additional stress is known as The Big 3